 After days on the N1, you finally arrive in Cape Town.
 Here, spectacular nature, vibrant city life and a relaxed coastal atmosphere come together.
 Just a few highlights to look forward to:

-Tafelberg: The city’s iconic landmark
+- Tafelberg: The city’s iconic landmark

-Bo-Kaap: Colorful historic neighborhood
+- Bo-Kaap: Colorful & historic neighborhood

-Camps Bay: Beach vibes and unforgettable sunsets
+- Camps Bay: Beach vibes, unforgettable sunsets and party nights

 Planning Tips